MrBennySolomon/Minecraft-2D/README.md

 In my version of the game, I used a 2D pre - generated world.

-using HTML, CSS, JavaScript, TypeScript localStorage and MVC design pattern.
+using HTML, SCSS, JavaScript, TypeScript localStorage and MVC design pattern.

 live preview at: https://minecraft-2d-benny.netlify.app/